 Definition and Examples of Growth and Income Mutual Funds

-When the personal finance guru Dave Ramsey recommends growth and income funds, what does he mean?
-Is this a category of mutual funds, an investing style, or both?
-Dave refers to his investment advisers for detailed information but this article provides all the information you need to know about growth and income funds.
+When the personal finance guru Dave Ramsey recommends growth and income funds, some investors, especially new ones, may wonder what he means.
+Dave refers to his investment advisers for detailed information, but this article provides all the information you need to know about growth and income funds.

-The simple definition of growth and income is an investing objective that consists of investing in both growth and income securities.
-This is still a deceivingly broad definition because growth is a broad stock investment objective and income can refer to either stocks or bonds (or both).
+The growth and income investing strategy is simply an investing objective that consists of investing in both growth and income securities.
+This is still a deceivingly broad definition because growth is a broad stock investment objective, and income can refer to either stocks or bonds, or both.
 One could even say that a diversified portfolio of mutual funds, consisting of various stock and bond funds, has a growth and income objective.

-I like Dave Ramsey and I am happy to tell anyone that he is one of the reasons I began investing in mutual funds.
-Dave is also good at keeping things extremely simple.
-Notice I emphasize extremely.
-This is for good reason: I don't think that Dave Ramsey wants to fool anyone but giving over-simplified, general guidance is far from the specific advice most investors need.
+I like Dave Ramsey, and I am happy to tell anyone that he is one of the reasons I began investing in mutual funds.
+Dave is also good at keeping things extremely simple, which is for a good reason.
+I don't think that Dave Ramsey wants to fool anyone, but giving out over-simplified, general guidance is far from the specific advice most investors need.

-Furthermore, there are funds that can be considered growth and income that are not always categorized as such.
-For example, S&P 500 Index funds will naturally hold a combination of growth stocks and value (income) stocks.
-If an investor already holds a fund like this, and millions do, they don't need another growth and income fund.
+Furthermore, some funds can be considered growth and income that are not always categorized as such.
+For example, S&P 500 Index funds will naturally hold a combination of growth and income stocks.
+If an investor already holds a fund like this—and millions do—they don't need another growth and income fund.

-But with all that said, this consists of general information that may or may not be applicable on an individual basis.
-Therefore it is important that investors find funds that suit their personal goals and tolerance for risk and to do their own homework, rather than read or listen to one perspective.
-Another option is to hire a good investment advisor.
+This is general information that may or may not be applicable on an individual basis, so it is important that investors find funds that suit their personal goals and tolerance for risk.
+Do your own homework, rather than read or listen to one perspective.